stla/hakyllsource/posts/WishartFractional.md

 satisfy $\nu > 2d-1$, or when $\nu \geq d$ is an integer.
-In their paper [Exact and high-order discretization schemes for Wishart processes and their affine extensions](https://arxiv.org/abs/1006.2281), Ahdida & Alfonsi provide a method that enables to simulate the Wishart process of dimension $d$ for any number of degrees of freedom $\nu \geq d-1$ and without restrictions on the other parameters.
+In their paper [Exact and high-order discretization schemes for Wishart processes and their affine extensions](https://arxiv.org/abs/1006.2281), Ahdida & Alfonsi provide a method that allows to simulate the Wishart process of dimension $d$ for any number of degrees of freedom $\nu \geq d-1$ and without restrictions on the other parameters.
 This method allows to simulate the noncentral Wishart distribution, in the way we will expose